Agoric/documentation/main/glossary/README.md

 and the [ERTP API's Payments section](./ertp/api/payment.md).

 ## Payout
-The assets reallocated to a user when an offer exits, either successfully or not.
-If an offer isn't successful, a payout is a party's escrowed assets.
+The assets reallocated to a user when an [offer](#offer) exits, either successfully or not.
+If an offer isn't successful, a payout is a party's [escrowed](#escrow) assets.
 If an offer is successful, a party's payout is what they wanted, and possibly the return of any escrowed assets in excess of the final cost.

 ## Petname

 Petnames are your personal names for objects.
 No one else can see or modify a petname without your permission.
-You can think of them as your phone's contacts list.
-The actual phone number is what your phone uses to call someone, but for you to more easily tell who a number is associated with, you've assigned a petname to it, such as Mom, Grandpa, Kate S., etc. In the Agoric platform, petnames are used in wallets.
+Think of them as similar to a phone's contacts list.
+The actual phone number is what a phone uses to call someone, but to more easily tell who a number is associated with, it's assigned a petname, such as Mom, Grandpa, Kate S., etc. In the Agoric platform, petnames are used in [wallets](#wallet).

 ## Presence
 A local version of a remote object that serves as the remote object's proxy.